A good team is made of strong players. The Developmental

 If you have questions about working in the lab or want to learn more, feel free to reach out to any of our current lab members or Dr. Chen Yu.
 We accept applications throughout the year and will conduct interviews when there is an open position.

-To apply, please complete our RA application form and return it to us, along with your transcript and resume, following the directions on the form.
-Selected students must enroll in course credits.
+To apply, please complete our RA application form and return it to us following the directions on the form.
+Selected students may choose to enroll in course credits

 Our research work relies on applying data mining and machine learning tools to analyze video, audio, eye tracking and motion tracking data.
 If you are interested in developing data analytics tools for science, please reach out to Dr. Chen Yu to learn about any open positions.
 If you are interested in joining the lab as a lab manager, research coordinator, or high school intern, you can also directly contact Dr. Chen Yu.